 Curly hair requires special care and regardless of your curl type, you probably have several products to maintain your look.
 Two of the most popular curly hair products are gel and mousse, but there can be a lot of confusion about the differences between the two and which is better for curly hair.

-To help you pick the right product, we’ll explain what hair mousse and gel are along with the pros,cons and differences of each option.
-Plus, we’ll answer a few common questions about these products, including if you can use gel and mousse together and how you should go about doing so.
+To help you pick the right product, we’ll explain what hair mousse and gel are along with the pros, cons and differences of each option.
+Plus, we’ll answer a few common questions about these products, including if you can use gel and mousse together and tips for how to do exactly that.

 Hair mousse is a lightweight and airy product that comes pressurized in a can or bottle and is dispersed as foam.
 In fact, the term “mousse” is actually French for foam.
-Mousse adds light hold and volume that creates a natural look.
+Mousse adds light hold and volume that results in a natural look.

-It typically works most effectively on wet hair, but can also be used on dry hair when you don’t have time for a wash.
+It typically works most effectively on wet hair, but can also be used on dry hair when you need to touch up or don’t have time for a wash.
 Mousse is ideal for natural, loose voluminous styles with light definition.

 Hair mousse pros

-• Adds light hold without weighing hair down
+- Adds light hold without weighing hair down - perfect for thin hair

 Hair mousse cons

-Hair gel is a styling product used to add strong hold and definition so your hair stays in place throughout the day.
+Hair gel is a styling product used to add strong hold and definition so your curls maintain their pattern throughout the day.
 It usually comes in a jar or tube in the form of a thick, jelly-like substance that can be clear or colored.

 It’s easy to spread over your hair and dries quickly to lock in your hairstyle.
 Hair gel is great for creating a sleek, defined hairstyle that requires strong hold or even a lighter style that you want to last longer without constant maintenance.